 Rimetti A Noi I Nostri Debiti

 Rimetti A Noi I Nostri Debiti, or forgive us our debts, looks like it will be a great hit for Netflix.
-The film follows the story of a recently unemployed man who is threatened by creditors, and ends up as a debt collector himself.
+The film follows the story of a recently unemployed man who is threatened by creditors and ends up as a debt collector himself.
 Watching him reluctantly finding his footing in this world is intriguing, particularly as he begins to learn about the darker sides of the industry, and what it will cost him to keep this job.
-The language is a little fast paced so perhaps would be better suited to those who are at least intermediate level.
+The language is a little fast-paced, so perhaps would be better suited to those who are at least intermediate level.
 It is also the kind of thing you will watch and forget you are supposed to be studying because it draws you in, so keep that in mind!

 Suburra is set in a small seaside town near Rome, so you have a beautiful backdrop to look at before you even start!
 A fight breaks out over land which spirals into a violent battle between an organised criminal gang, corrupt politicians, and the Vatican itself.
 The series takes you on quite the journey through various corrupt channels, though there is enough of a human story behind it to give you a great mix of vocabulary both specific and general.
-This is definitely a series that will benefit those of at least an intermediate level because the pace of dialogue is fairly fast, but you can follow it with subtitles and even switch the audio between English and Italian if you get particularly stuck!
+This is definitely a series that will benefit those of at least an intermediate level because the pace of the dialogue is fairly fast, but you can follow it with subtitles and even switch the audio between English and Italian if you get particularly stuck!

 Learning Italian?
 Check out our free Italian placement test to see how your level measures up!

 Ordinary Heroes is a very good example of the expression not all heroes wear capes.
 The series looks at four citizens instilled with a great sense of civic duty and courage, who paid the ultimate sacrifice for helping to change Italian society for the better.
 There are only three episodes but each is an hour and a half long, and as well as giving you the chance to practice your Italian, it gives you a glimpse into the modern history of Italy that might not be internationally known.
-Ordinary Heroes gives you a really personal view of these events which means you will pick up some great Italian expressions, and language aside, is a really fascinating watch.
+Ordinary Heroes gives you a really personal view of these events which means you will pick up some great Italian expressions, and language aside, it is a really fascinating watch.
 There is no trailer for this one so you’ll just have to trust us!

 A Five Star Life